ivankrivenko/cf-file-display/readme.txt

 1. **File Upload** - Upload files from the post or page edit screen.
 2. **File Display** - Display files in a structured list on the front end.
+1. **File Display** - Display files in a structured list on the front end.
+2. **File Upload** - Upload files from the post or page edit screen.

 == Changelog ==